-Analysis | Some Republicans want to defeat Trumpism.
-Few are willing to actually run against it.
+Analysis | What’s really missing from the anti-Trump GOP effort

 That’s true, but most expect that they won’t be defining in a way that the likes of Raffensperger would prefer.
 Many of these Republicans have seen their numbers in their party tank after criticizing Trump, sometimes having more support among Democrats.

-But thus far, the path to win a GOP primary as an anti-Trump Republican is still an unproven one — thanks in large part to so few even trying.
+But thus far, the path to winning a GOP primary as an anti-Trump Republican is still an unproven one — thanks in large part to so few even trying.
 Even if Cheney and Kemp were to win, there would be extraneous factors and it would be difficult to call them true anti-Trump statements.
 Murkowski benefits from Alaska’s new ranked-choice voting system, which means she won’t face a GOP primary like the one she lost in 2010.
 About the truest tests of whether Republicans can criticize Trump and win would be Kinzinger and Raffensperger.

 But even that’s a very limited sample size.
 And to this point, we haven’t seen Trump critics really push their criticisms to GOP primary voters in a significant way.
 His most vocal critics have either retired or lodged their toughest criticisms after heading for the exits.